sdiehl/write-you-a-haskell/000_introduction.md

 to $g(a, a)$.
 In other words, the values computed by functions can always be substituted freely at all occurrences.

-The central idea of *functional programming* is to structure our programs in such a way that we can reason about them as a system of equations just like we can in mathematics.
+The central idea of *pure functional programming* is to structure our programs in such a way that we can reason about them as a system of equations just like we can in mathematics.
 The evaluation of a pure function is one in which *side effects* are prohibited; a function may only return a result without altering the world in any *observable* way.